 The impact in terms of time or money will, in most instances, be small, if there is any impact at all.
-For example, certain information related to the fuel shortage must be reported to the Commission and consumers, which would require time to compile the necessary information.
-It must be noted that the rules apply only in the event of an actual or imminent fuel emergency.
+For example, certain information related to the coal shortage must be reported to the Commission, which would require time to compile the necessary information.
+It must be noted that the rules apply only in the event of an actual or imminent energy emergency.